Ford Post Ups Notebook

 Post Ups Powered By

-Peter Stringer and Marc D'Amico "post" the latest from practice and pre-game media sessions in Celtics.com's Post Ups notebook.
+Marc D'Amico "posts" the latest from practice and pre-game media sessions in Celtics.com's Post Ups notebook.
 Bookmark this page and come back for updates from the Garden and Waltham.
 You can send them .

 Note: Opinions expressed are those of the author exclusively and do not necessarily represent those of the Boston Celtics.